 Celebrate Native American Heritage Month

-Each November, Native American Heritage Month honors the history, traditions, and cultures of the indigenous peoples of the United States, including the Native American and Alaska Native communities.
-It's a time to learn, reflect and appreciate the depth of indigenous history and culture.
+Each November, Native American Heritage Month honors the history, traditions, and cultures of the Indigenous peoples of the United States, including the Native American and Alaska Native communities.
+It's a time to learn, reflect and appreciate the depth of Indigenous history and culture.
 Native American cultures are incredibly diverse, with more than 500 federally recognized tribal sovereign nations, plus many more fighting for federal recognition.
 Each Tribe has their own distinct languages, customs, governance, and traditions.

 Learn more about Native American heritage and cultures with these events and resources.